 Over the course of 25 years, Shaikh’s practice has only become more refined and distinctive.
-His creations include fantastically patterned, vividly colored shawls, scarves, and wraps, along with other accessories.
-Products are made using handwoven silk and cotton, which are then block-printed and painted using natural dyes on different textured fabric.
-These are further embellished with hand-embroidered elements on a scroll frame known as “karchob.”
+His creations include fantastically patterned, vividly colored shawls, scarves, and garments that are almost too precious to wear—almost.
+His works are made using a base of block-printed and dyed handwoven silk and cotton which are further embellished with motifs in cotton, silk, and metallic threads applied by hand on a scroll frame known as a karchob.

 Ari embroidery and the karchob were brought to India by the Mughal Empire.
 The artform reached its peak in the 16th century under the patronage of Emperor Akbar.
 Asif’s work, which showcases his creativity and refined personal aesthetic combined with a sophisticated use of traditional textile techniques in stitch, motif, composition, and palette, recreate the grandeur and fineness of India’s fabled royal textiles and attire for the discerning contemporary collector and lover of historically-influenced fashion.